Caring for your garden, nourishing the soil then harvesting and sharing fresh food is the ultimate nurturing of the soul.

 Latest “A Thriving Garden” Blogs …

 Each month Cath contributes an article for the Maggie Beer Foundation and shares tips for growing the fresh food featured in delicious recipes.
-For October the beautiful Beetroot was the featured food!
-If you love eating beetroot or the beet leaves then you’ve got to...
+In the latest article Cath shares ideas for gardening in Autumn, including a few for therapeutic gardening in aged care.
+So...

 © cath manuel 26 march 2012